GCU’s Master’s in Teaching English to Speakers of Other Languages (TESOL) Degree

 - Literacy development through multicultural literature

-Additionally, candidates are required to complete practicum/field experience hours.
-They will have the opportunity to apply their knowledge and skills to classrooms working directly with bilingual or English Language Learner (ELL) students.
+Additionally, our online master’s in TESOL candidates are required to complete practicum/field experience hours.
+Students enrolled in GCU’s TESOL master’s program will have the opportunity to apply their knowledge and skills to classrooms working directly with bilingual or English Language Learner (ELL) students.
 A total of 110 hours of observational and practice-based experiences are required.

 Graduates may be qualified to pursue positions in public, private or charter schools.
-They may apply for jobs as teachers, education consultants or program coordinators.
+They may apply for jobs such as:

-This TESOL master’s degree is available for active teaching professionals.
-All applicants must have access to a PK-12 classroom with English as a second language in order to complete the assignments and the practicum course.
+This master's in TESOL online degree is available for active licensed teaching professionals.
+All online TESOL master’s degree applicants must have access to a PK-12 classroom with English as a second language in order to complete the assignments and the practicum course.
 All applicants are required to submit a copy of their current teaching license or provide documentation proving a minimum of one year of teaching experience.
-Upon completion of the ESL studies program, graduates may be eligible to pursue the ESL and/or BLE endorsement in the state of Arizona.
+Upon completion of the ESL studies program, graduates are one step closer to being eligible to pursue the ESL and/or BLE endorsement in the state of Arizona.